Bass Pro Shops 150 Series Rules

 5. Teams: A team consists of two (2) anglers one of which must be over the age of 18.
 At time of registration one of team member must be declared Captain for the 2019 season.

-6. On-Site Check in and Meeting and Launch Position:
+6. On-Site Check in, Meeting and Launch Position:

 7. Insurance: During official practice and competition days, competitors may not operate a boat unless that contestant has current documented proof of a minimum of $100,000 boating liability insurance covering the boat being used.
 A copy of proof of insurance must be with the boat being used and must cover the competitors using that boat.
 Random checks may be conducted at tournament registration and/or at tournament weigh-in.
 Any competitor not in compliance will be disqualified.